alam-faisal/alam-faisal.github.io/_pages/about.md

 I'm a graduate student specializing in quantum information at the University of Illinois, where I am a member of the [Clark group](https://clark.physics.illinois.edu/).
 I am currently visiting Los Alamos National Lab as a graduate researcher supervised by Lukasz Cincio.

 The research directions I am most excited about right now are:
-* compilation of quantum algorithms to hardware.
+* compilation of quantum algorithms to hardware
-* classical simulation of noiseless and noisy quantum computation.
+* classical simulation of noiseless and noisy quantum computation
-* quantum algorithms for time evolution and state preparation.
+* quantum algorithms for time evolution and state preparation
 * dynamic quantum circuits

 In the past I have worked on gravitational waves and bound states in quantum field theories.